Try Basic Fixes

-To start, try uploading another image or video.
-This will help verify whether the issue is related to the specific media file.
+- Try another image or video: Uploading another image or video will help verify whether the issue is related to the specific media file.
 You can also try posting a written status update to see if that works.

 For instance, if your video is in an unsupported format, you’ll need to convert it into one of the supported formats, such as MP4, MKV, or MOV, and then upload it again.